Allegheny National Forest

 When the Europeans first arrived, western Pennsylvania was covered with a thick forest of hemlock and beech.
 Today's forest is a mix of red maple, cherry, sugar maple and black birch.
 Because the Forest had previously been clearcut, the trees are all essentially the same age.
 The way the Forest Service manages this is to regularly clear cut different areas of the Forest, except now it's called "silviculture" instead of "clear-cutting."

 All that said, Allegheny does includes thousands of acres of the last remaining old-growth forest in Pennsylvania.
 On the other hand, when the government bought up the land they only bought the surface rights, not the mineral rights.
 More than 90% of the subsurface rights are held by private interests.
-That means there is oil and gas development happening across the Forest.
+That means there has recently been oil and gas development happening across the Forest.

 In the foothills of the Appalachians, elevations on the Forest range from a low around 1,000 feet in the valley bottoms to a high around 2,300 feet on the Allegheny Plateau tops.
 The Allegheny River crosses the forest and was dammed at Kinzua Dam in 1965 to create Allegheny Reservoir.
 The Civilian Conservation Corps had built many structures and campgrounds in the Forest previously but construction of the reservoir fueled a massive spike in the construction of recreational services in the newly created Allegheny National Recreation Area.